The Play’s The Thing

 “You already told me your name.”
 He grinned.
 “I’m Evan—like I said.”
 He chuckled deprecatingly.
 “Yeah, a freshman.
 I was hoping for a roomie who knew the ropes here.
 Uh . . .”
 He stopped and, incredibly, he blushed.

 I immediately felt the overwhelming urge to hug him.
 Not for me—for him.
-The thought of a kid like that being uncomfortable was almost painful.
+The thought of a kid who looked like him being uncomfortable was almost painful.
 I wanted to protect him, to extirpate his worries and fears.
 Whatever it was that made him blush, it needed to be destroyed without mercy.

 “This your first time at a boarding school, or is this something you’ve done before?”
 I sat down on my bed, thinking there’d be less exposure that way.

-I moved my pillow to the corner between the wall and my bed and settled back against it, half sitting, half sprawling.
+I moved my pillow to the corner between the wall and my bed and settled back against it, half sitting, half sprawling, worrying about my lap.
 “My parents were kind of the same.
 They both had careers, and Dad’s was calling for more and more travel.
-He oversees the company’s European and West Coast operations.
-Mom didn’t like the idea of being the only caregiver at home for me for months at a time.
+He oversees the company’s Asian and West Coast operations.
+Mom didn’t like the idea of being the only caregiver at home for months at a time.
 Money was no problem; they’re both loaded.
-I got sent here.”
+Easy solution: I got sent here.”

-I found myself almost blathering and didn’t know how to stop.
-“It was a shock for me, and it took a long time and two changes of roommates before I got comfortable at all.”
+I never talk much, and right then it felt like I was blathering; yet I didn’t know how to stop.
+“It was a shock for me, and it took a long time and two changes of roommates before I got comfortable at all last year.”

 “Why was that?”

-I rambled on.
-“But what I’m saying is, it’s difficult for me to spill my guts to you, but on the other hand, if I do, it’s hopefully starting a closer relationship.
-Well, one I’d like to have.
+I rambled on when he didn’t speak.
+“But what I’m saying is, it’s difficult for me to spill my guts to you, but on the other hand, if I do, it’ll hopefully start a relationship.
+Well, the sort of one I hope we can have.
 And really, the only one embarrassed would be me.
-Even if you do tell others what I’m going to tell you, anyone who isn’t a freshman would already know.”
+So I’m going to tell you about me, about my first year here.
+I hope you’ll keep what I tell you to yourself.”

-He looked at me funny, and I realized I was spouting like a volcano.
+He looked at me funny, and I realized I was spouting like a volcano, and saying things I shouldn’t be.
+Not with someone I didn’t know at all.

-His eyes opened wider, and I hurried to explain.
+His eyes opened wider, and I grinned but hurried to explain.
 “No, not like that!
-Not sexually intimate, though a lot of roomies are if they both want to be.
-I meant intimate like talking about what’s bothering you or exciting you or new or whatever.
+Not sexually intimate, although a lot of roomies are if they both want to be.
+I meant intimate as is talking about what’s bothering you or exciting you or new or whatever.
 You can talk about your feelings or behaviors and not worry that you’ll be judged or betrayed.”

 He nodded.
 I think he’d been worried about the ‘sexually intimate’ intimation.
 Now he relaxed, and I continued.